Master of Logistics Management

 (3) Capstone unit: ITLS6090 Global Value Chain Networks

 Elective units of study

 Completion of three electives is a requirement for the Master of Logistics Management.
-Electives are selected from a wide range of logistics and supply chain units of study as set out in the Business School (Postgraduate) Handbook.
+Electives are selected from a wide range of logistics and supply chain units of study as set out below.

 ITLS6001 Value Chain Costing

 ITLS6005 Green Operations & Reverse Logistics